 - Websites are much simpler and less-expensive to create than you might think.
 You don’t need to be a computer nerd to create a great looking website, nor do you need to hire an expensive design team.
-If you know how to use Microsoft Word, then you can understand WordPress or Joomla quickly and actually create your own site.
-You may choose to hire a design team that specializes in WordPress or Joomla because of their artistic talents and that they know all the additional modules that will make your website interactive with it’s visitors.
+If you know how to use Microsoft Word, then you can understand WordPress quickly and actually create your own site.
+You may choose to hire a design team like us that specializes in WordPress because of their artistic talents and that they know all the additional modules that will make your website interactive with it’s visitors.
 But even there, you will save a tremendous amount of money having the website built due to the fact that the module programming is 2/3’s of the way you will want it and will only require a little adjustment to the code to make it exactly the way you want it to work.

 - If you don’t currently have a website, then you are leaving money on the table.
 People today who are looking to donate and support various charities, conduct a Google search first, looking for the various options, backgrounds and exactly what the organization does and is all about.
 Obviously then, without a website there is no chance of being found by those conducting the search.

 - Make a strong first impression.
 Having your logo, mission statement, video clips, and images on your web page with a nice, clean layout design makes a professional presentation for your supporters and contributors.
-Developing video clips, uploading your logo and posting images are a breeze in WordPress and Joomla.
+Developing video clips, uploading your logo and posting images are a breeze in WordPress.
 In fact there is several very inexpensive programs available to allow you to create videos and edit photos before uploading them to your website.

 - It’s an excellent way to develop public trust and community confidence which will then establish for you a following and continual support.
 By disclosing public information and details about your organization, your goals and your needs for support on your website.
 Expose yourself to the community and they will get behind you – Americans are givers and love to give to groups that are legitimate, grass roots and actually giving to the cause they are working for.
 Some key elements to help solidify your group is to show your non-profit status letter from the IRS, list your board of directors, annual report and display your 990 forms.